arangodb/arangodb/Documentation/Books/AQL/Views/IResearch.md

-IResearch Views in AQL
+ArangoSearch Views in AQL
 ======================

-Views of type **iresearch** are an integration layer meant to seamlessly integrate with and natively expose the full power of the [IResearch library](https://github.com/iresearch-toolkit/iresearch) to the ArangoDB user.
+Views of type **arangosearch** are an integration layer meant to seamlessly integrate with and natively expose the full power of the [IResearch library](https://github.com/iresearch-toolkit/iresearch) to the ArangoDB user.